daedaleanai/gomavlink/README.md

 NOTE ON THE LICENSE:
 The generator code ./mavgen and the .tmpl files are under the MIT license in the root directory.
-You can always run ./mavgen on whatever XML you feel running it on and use the output however you see fit, but The generated files here are derived from XML code under the LGPL, i include them here as a service, but they are under the LGPL.
+You can always run ./mavgen on whatever XML you feel running it on and use the output however you see fit, but The generated files here are derived from XML code under the LGPL, i include them here as a service, but they are under the LGPL, i think.

 NEW: the C directory contains templates to generate C code, a completely independent implementation with no dependencies to serialize and